 Our Shared Hosting Hostnine Review

 Although their support has slightly slower response times (15-30 minutes, rather than a couple of minutes) than our favorite shared host, SiteGround, we have found the help and assistance offered by them is exceptional, and in some cases far better.
-We typically tend to be quite demanding of the support due to some of the complex projects we tend to undertake, and Hostnine are always willing to help do migrations and generally go above and beyond what we expect.
+We typically tend to be quite demanding of the support due to some of the complex projects we tend to undertake, and Hostnine is always willing to help do migrations and go above and beyond what we expect.
 This is one of the main points reflected in the User Reviews at the end of the article.

 - Central US